rollkit/docs/tutorials/gm-world.md

 ---
-description: Build a sovereign rollup using only Rollkit CLI and mocked DA network
+description: Build a sovereign rollup using only Rollkit CLI and a mock DA network.
 ---

-# GM World Rollup
+# GM world rollup

 ## 🌞 Introduction {#introduction}